icep0ps/insure-landing-page/README.md

-Sure, here's a README file for your basic HTML and CSS insurance site:

----

 # Insurance Website

 This is a basic insurance website built using HTML and CSS.
 The purpose of this project is to practice responsive design techniques.